 Brockville and area Special Olympics continued like this until about 1995 but then faltered for a while as Peter and Helen had to divert their time elsewhere until Roy Brooks and Frank Condron joined the organization.
 Frank and Roy coached extensively and became involved with the community council serving in various capacities including the community coordinator position.
 They can still be found coaching and attending various fund raising and public awareness events.

-From this genesis the organization has grown and more volunteers have come forward to expand the number of sports being offered to 9 and to attract more athletes, coaches and other volunteers.
-There are now about 80 athletes and 70 volunteers.
+From this genesis the organization has grown and more volunteers have come forward to expand the number of sports being offered to 11 and to attract more athletes, coaches and other volunteers.
+There are now more than 80 athletes and 70 volunteers.
 Illustrations of some of our successes are listed under the ‘about us’ page.

 The origin of the ‘Islanders’ team name:

 Do you wonder where the team name the ‘Islanders’ used by most of our sport programs came from?
 It originated in the 1980’s when the floor hockey team chose the name in order to attend meets and tournaments.

 Our very own coach Penney traveled with athletes to attend the very first S.O. games in Canada in 1969.